Mark Pulliam: Lawyer, Writer, and Activist

 52:54.86 – Mark Pulliam

 Adventurism by Putin didn’t happen when Donald Trump was president and then this worship of Zelinsky and nobody’s worrying about how much this aid has been embezzled or wasted and we have an obvious military stalemate.
-It’s been going on for a long time.
-And people are still talking about a victory.
-Well you know I think there needs to be a negotiated resolution and we need to start, you know, thinking like this six months ago if not sooner and you can pour an analess amount of money looking at our whole history in the Middle East you know.
+It’s been going on for a long time and people are still talking about a victory.
+Well I think there needs to be a negotiated resolution and we need to start, thinking like this 6 months ago if not sooner.
+You can pour an anoless amount of money looking at our whole history in the Middle East.

 53:25.60 – Brian David Crane